gvelim/CSX0003RUST/src/sort/README.md

 4. Always `[j'] == [j]`

 ### Index Reflector Optimisations
-1. Given the 4th property we can reduce the Index Reflector to left_array.len() reducing the additional memory required
+1. Given the 4th property we can reduce the Index Reflector to `left_array.len()` reducing the additional memory required by half in case of mergesort
-2.
-3. Given the 1st property we can
+2. Given the 1st property we can
    1. Develop a "sort mask array" through which we can access the source array segments in order and without the need of permanently mutating them.
    2. Such "sort mask" can be imposed or "played onto" the source segments hence mutating them only when is needed